-To assist Quaker in establishing a total direct compensation package defined as base salary, an annual cash incentive bonus and long-term incentives, the Committee engages Towers Perrin, a nationally recognized human resources consulting firm.
+To assist Quaker in establishing a total direct compensation package comprised of base salary, an annual cash incentive bonus and long-term incentives, the Committee engages Towers Perrin, a nationally recognized human resources consulting firm.
 Towers Perrin conducts executive compensation studies and analyses and provides the Committee with benchmarking data and counsel on compensation trends and issues.
-The Committee closely analyzes the data provided by Towers Perrin, but exercises its discretion in the weight it assigns to this data.
+The Committee closely analyzes the data provided by Towers Perrin but exercises its discretion in the weight it assigns to this data.
 Due to our size and diverse businesses, we have not identified a specific peer group that is appropriate to use in defining market total direct compensation for our executive officers.
-We, therefore, benchmark total direct compensation for our executive officers using both the general industrial and chemical industries information as provided by Towers Perrin.
+We, therefore, benchmark total direct compensation for our executive officers using both general industrial and chemical industry information as provided by Towers Perrin.
 General industry data representing information from over 820 companies is adjusted to reflect the approximate revenue scope of responsibility for each executive officer.
-For the chemical industry, relevant market survey data is very limited due to Quaker's size, but it is used in certain cases where comparisons are appropriate such as the regional managing directors.
+For the chemical industry, relevant market survey data is very limited due to Quaker's size, but it is used in certain cases where comparisons are appropriate, such as the regional managing directors.
 For non-U.S. based executive officers, data from the relevant local market is also used.
-In addition, proxy data for the specialty chemical companies within the S&P SmallCap 600 (Materials Group) is used to provide a reference point for Mr. Naples to compare actual compensation earned in the prior year.
-The following specialty chemical companies were included in this reference group at the time 2007 compensation actions were taken: A. Schulman, Arch Chemicals, Cambrex, H.B.Fuller, MacDermid, Material Sciences, Omnova Solutions and PolyOne.
+We also use the total shareholder returns of the S&P SmallCap 600 (Materials Group) in setting certain performance targets under the Company's 2006 Long-Term Performance Incentive Plan ("LTIP").
+Lastly, in setting Mr. Barry's compensation as Quaker's new CEO, the Committee not only referenced benchmarking data provided by Towers Perrin but also material provided by the Hay Group in late 2007 and Salary.com.

-Generally, we target total direct compensation assuming target level performance for incentives at the 50th percentile against the comparables and at maximum level at the 75th percentile of the comparative group.
-This is the starting point of the analysis, as other factors are taken into consideration such as experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, and internal equity.
+Generally, we aim to set total direct compensation assuming target level performance for incentives at the 50th percentile against the comparables and at maximum level at the 75th percentile of the comparative group.
+This is the starting point of the analysis as other factors are taken into consideration such as experience, breadth of responsibilities, tenure in the position, whether the position held is for succession planning purposes, overall individual performance, and internal equity.
 We do not assign a particular weight to any of these factors but exercise discretion in this regard.